 There are several lodges within the park, including the historic Jackson Lake Lodge, which offers stunning views of the Teton Range and comfortable guest rooms.
 The Colter Bay Village, Jenny Lake Lodge, and Signal Mountain Lodge also offer accommodations within the park.
 If you’re looking for a more rustic experience, consider staying in the Headwaters Lodge.

 For the more adventurous traveler, backcountry camping is a great way to explore the park’s remote areas.
 Plan ahead as permits are required for backcountry camping.
-If backpacking with a tour operator, they will be able to procure permits for you.
+If backpacking with a tour operator, they will be able to obtain permits for you.

 Many of the accommodations in Jackson and Jackson Hole are on the pricey side.
 However, I managed to find Cache House in Jackson for around $100/night.
 If a hostel isn’t for you, I can connect you with a hotel in the area that has been vetted for high quality and service.
 As a travel agent, I also get access to additional perks.
 Possible perks include food/beverage credits, breakfast daily, upgrades and extended check-in/out upon availability.
 Contact me for personalized recommendations for your next trip at no additional cost to you.

 No matter where you choose to stay in Grand Teton National Park, be sure to book your accommodations in advance, especially during peak season.
-And don’t forget to check out the park’s dining options, which include everything from casual cafes to fine dining restaurants.

 The park’s trails can be rugged and uneven, so be sure to wear sturdy hiking boots with good ankle support.